T

 Dreams are meant to be chased.

-CCF’s College Readiness Program places a great emphasis on ensuring students are well-aware of the options available to them.
+CCF’s Pinckney College Readiness Program places great emphasis on ensuring students are well-aware of the options available to them.

-Students are consistently encouraged to take advantage of their personal strengths, and to make decisions about college based on their dreams and aspirations first and foremost.
+Students are consistently encouraged to take advantage of their personal strengths, and to make decisions about college based on their dreams and aspirations.
+Staff believe in students’ potential to chase ambitious goals, building their confidence and providing the tools to achieve them.
 Along the way, they gain instrumental real-world skills to ensure their success in college and beyond.

 Students accepted into the program are expected to: